-How he is sensitive for nature and how much sympathy he got for others.
-He also noticed the reaction of his family who were worried about their finances after his death and on the other hand the reaction of his manservant who shows his little but meaningful acts of kindness.
+How he is sensitive to nature and how much sympathy he got for others.
+He also noticed the reaction of family who worried about death.
+On the other hand the reaction of his manservant who shows his little but meaningful acts of kindness.

-Tolstoy through his books wants to explain that no matter how cold and superficial a person can be, he has got a massive human potential in him but he should wake up to it before it’s too late and to do so, mortality should continuously be in front of our eyes and inspire kindness, compassion and love for others.
+Tolstoy through his books wants to explain that no matter how cold and superficial a person can be, he has got a massive human potential in him.
+He should wake up to it before it’s too late and to do so, mortality should continuously be in front of our eyes and inspire kindness, compassion, and love for others.

 Life Lesson: Live your life with gratitude and enjoy every minute of it but always remember to discover new traces of your own personality.